-Radon (Rn), a chemical element or noble gas of Group 18 of the periodic table discovered by Ernest Rutherford and Soddy in 1899 from the decay of radioactive substances.
-It is a colorless, odorless, tasteless, and heavy radioactive noble gas obtained from radium-226 by alpha particle emission.
-Naturally, a small quantity of radon is formed during the radioactive decay or chain reaction of uranium and thorium.
-The longest-lived radioactive isotope of radon-222 has a half-life of 3.8 days.
-Due to the very short-lived, the study of the element is extremely difficult.
-It has no stable isotopes but it formed thirty-nine radioactive isotopes with atomic mass 193 to 231.
+Radon is a chemical element or noble gas or Group 18 element of the periodic table with symbol Rn and atomic number 86.
+It was discovered by Ernest Rutherford and Soddy in 1899 from the radioactive decay of substances.
+It is a colorless, odorless, tasteless, and heavy radioactive element obtained from radium-226 by alpha particle emission.
+Naturally, a small quantity of radon is formed during the radioactivity or chain reaction of uranium and thorium.

 Radon reacts with fluorine gas at room temperature or liquid fluorine at -196 °C, the reaction vessel retains some gamma-activity after the volatile substance is pumped out.
 This suggests that ionic chemical bond might be formed in ionic fluoride like Rn+F– or (RnF+)F–.
 The fluorine molecule is reduced by hydrogen gas at 500 °C to set free the element from the fluoride compound.